-Range Rover Evoque SUV (2011-2018) - Practicality & boot space
+Used Range Rover Evoque review: 2011 to 2018 (Mk1) - Practicality and boot space

+There are different versions of the Range Rover Evoque to consider for practicality.
 The five-door Evoque has a more spacious interior than the three-door Coupe thanks to its upright styling, while its boot is also slightly bigger than the three-door's.
 Yet even the Coupe's boot is reasonably large and well shaped.
 Choosing a four-wheel-drive model boosts both the Evoque's towing and off-road ability.

-Range Rover quotes a figure of 575 litres for the Evoque’s boot (550 litres for the three-door model), but be aware that this figure assumes you’ll load it all the way to the roof.
+Range Rover quotes a figure of 575 litres for the Evoque’s boot (or 550 litres for the three-door model), but be aware that this figure assumes you’ll load it all the way to the roof.
 Measured to the rear parcel shelf (which is how most other manufacturers gauge carrying capacity), the boot’s volume is still reasonable, at 420 litres.

 All Evoques have a well shaped load area with a large opening and rear seats that fold almost completely flat.
 Put all the seats down and the five-door Evoque has a maximum capacity of 1,445 litres, while the three-door car offers 1,350 litres.
 The Convertible has just 251 litres of boot space so it’s not very good for carrying luggage.